-At Manto de la Corona, a total of 383 soil samples were taken with results ranging between 233 and 847 ppb Au.
+At Manto de la Corona, located in the northern part of Nueva Segovia, between June 2011 and February 2012, a total of 383 soil samples were taken with results ranging between 233 and 847 ppb Au.
 Furthermore, a significant amount of trenching activity in the area yielded assay values mostly between 0.3 g/t Au and 0.4 g/t with one assay yielding a result of 62.0 g/t Au.
 In one of the trenches, 222 samples were collected and returned an average grade of 0.5 g/t Au.